WebstaurantStore / Food Service Resources / Smallwares / Types of Saucepans

 • Easy to scratch

-Tri-ply means that there are three layers of material: the outer two layers made of stainless steel and the interior layer, or "core," made of aluminum.
-Some saucepans only have the tri-ply construction on the bottom, the rest of the pan having a typical single-layer construction, while other pans have the tri-ply design on the bottom and sides.
+Tri-ply means that there are three layers of material: the outer two layers are made of stainless steel and the interior layer, or "core," is made of aluminum.
+Some tri-ply saucepans only have the tri-ply construction on the bottom, the rest of the pan having a typical single-layer construction, while other pans have the tri-ply design on the bottom and sides.

 Pros